Mass line: Mass organizations

 During the Maoist era the state supported a range of mass organizations, coordinated by the CCP through its united front system.
 The most significant of the mass organizations encompassed large numbers of people from major social groups, including workers through trade unions, students, youth, and women.
 Their purpose was to "penetrate society, to bring vast sections of the population further into the party's net," Frederick Teiwes writes.

+Organizations such as the All-China Women's Federation, All-China Federation of Trade Unions, and the Communist Youth League are a part of the CPC's mass line.